softScheck/scff/README.md

 working without doing anything type: `scff-ctrl`

 While we are now able to manage EC2 instance from within our tool, we are still not able to connect to an EC2 instance.
-Todo you have to generate a SSH key pair first.
+Todo you have to create an SSH key pair first.
 Save the key pair as ~/.scff/aws-key-pair.pem.

 Next, create a Security Group with the name *SSH*.
 Allow TCP traffic from port 22.